uvtc/recursive-concat/README.md

 # recursive-concat

-Recursively concat .txt or .md files in the current directory and below.
+Recursively concatenate .txt or .md files in the current directory and below.

 To install, copy recursive-concat.py to your ~/bin and make it executable: